VanessaAgbugba/Hello-World-Android-Class/README.md

 # Hello-World-Android-Class

-(NOTE: I did not know how to add this TO-DO list to my 'user story', so I added it here instead.
-I uploaded the GIF in the 'hello world app1.gif' file. )

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {name}!